-All these and other things could be assets that you create to pay you an income now and later on in life.
+All these and other things could be assets you create to pay you an income now and later in life.
 The sooner you start building them, the sooner they can begin to work for you.

 Have insurance to cover the worst.